kares/jruby-rack-worker/README.md

 ### Warbler

-If you're using [Warbler](http://caldersphere.rubyforge.org/warbler) to assemble your application you might simply declare a gem dependency with Bundler as your gems will be scanned for jars and packaged correctly:
+If you're using [Warbler](http://github.com/jruby/warbler) to assemble your application you might simply declare a gem dependency with Bundler as your gems will be scanned for .jars among all gem files and packaged correctly :

     gem 'jruby-rack-worker', :platform => :jruby, :require => nil

 Otherwise copy the jar into your *warble.rb* configured `config.java_libs`.

-Warbler checks for a *config/web.xml.erb* thus configure the worker there, e.g. :
+Warbler checks for a *config/web.xml.erb* (or simply a *config/web.xml*) thus configure the worker there, e.g. :

 ```
 <!DOCTYPE web-app PUBLIC